-• 1 x Altitude Lever (secured on the right side of the mount when mount is inside the case)
+• 1 x Altitude Lever (secured on the mount when mount is inside the case)

 - 3. Ensure that the two azimuth adjustment knobs are loose so the azimuth dowel can be placed between the two azimuth adjustment knobs. - 4.
-Gently lower the mount onto the tripod adapter as shown in the figure below.
+Gently lower the mount onto the tripod adapter as shown in the figure below. - 5.
+Secure mount with the M12 Knob (as shown at image below)